cosmos/gaia/docs/architecture/adr-002-globalfee.md

 The globalfee module was created to manage a parameter called `MinimumGasPricesParam`, which sets a network-wide minimum fee.
 The intention was to stop random denominations from entering fee collections and to reduce the time validators take to check a long list of transaction fees.
 However, the initial version of the globalfee module had some issues:

-- In the globalfee module, several SDK coins methods were redefined because of the allowance of zero-value coins in the `MinimumGasPricesParam`.
+- In the globalfee module, several Cosmos SDK coins methods were redefined because of the allowance of zero-value coins in the `MinimumGasPricesParam`.
 The `MinimumGasPricesParam` is of `sdk.DecCoins` type.
-In the cosmos-sdk, `sdk.DecCoins` are [sanitized](https://github.com/cosmos/cosmos-sdk/blob/67f04e629623d4691c4b2e48806f7793a3aa211e/types/dec_coin.go#L160-L177) to remove zero-value coins.
+In the Cosmos SDK, `sdk.DecCoins` are [sanitized](https://github.com/cosmos/cosmos-sdk/blob/67f04e629623d4691c4b2e48806f7793a3aa211e/types/dec_coin.go#L160-L177) to remove zero-value coins.
 As a result, several methods from `sdk.Coins` were [redefined in the Gaia fee antehandler](https://github.com/cosmos/gaia/blob/890ab3aa2e5788537b0d2ebc9bafdc968340e0e5/x/globalfee/ante/fee_utils.go#L46-L104).

 - `BypassMinFeeMsgTypes` exists in `app.toml`, which means each node can define its own value.
 Thus, it's not clear whether a transaction containing bypass-messages will be exempted from paying a fee.